virtualmin/virtualmin.com/content/docs/Advanced Tutorials/how-to-configure-ldap.md

  On Linux, NSS (Name Service Switch) is the library that determines where user and group information comes from.
 On a typical system only the `/etc/passwd` and `/etc/group` files were used, but because NSS is extensible it is possible to add support for any type of data source.
 Another that is often used is NIS, which has a similar client-server architecture to LDAP, but is losing popularity in favour of LDAP.

 Before your system can fetch users from an LDAP database, the NSS module for it must be installed.
-On a CentOS, Fedora or Redhat system the command to do this is :
+On a Alma, Rocky, Fedora, Oracle or Red Hat system the command to do this is :

 ```
-yum install nss_ldap  nss-pam-ldapd openldap-clients
+dnf install nss_ldap  nss-pam-ldapd openldap-clients
 ```

 While on Debian or Ubuntu Linux, the command to use is :